 I love historical fiction because authors have a wonderful talent for making history come alive.
 History is so much more than dates and facts—it’s stories and real people and how they lived and what they felt.
 Teaching kids about history through historical fiction is a great way to get them excited, and help them draw connections to their present.
 These 50 must-read historical fiction books for kids show a wide spectrum of time periods and experiences, and will hopefully make history come alive!

 For more historical fiction, check out this list of 30 fascinating historical fiction books for middle school readers!
+Or, this list of the 50 best historical fiction books for adults.

 The best historical fiction books for kids